What's the difference between a therapist vs psychologist vs psychiatrist? What are the pros and cons?

 Psychologists specialize in counseling.
 Psychiatrists specialize in prescribing and monitoring medications.

-These are all of the types of professionals who can help:
+These are all of the types of professionals who may be able to help:

 PhD or PsyD